Research projects

 In today’s time subscription-based business models gain significant relevance and develop across all industries, including IT, production, e-commerce and future-oriented industries like digital media, automotive... [more]

-Our goal is to use AI to support learners individually in building important generic competencies in parallel with the consolidation of subject-specific content - the focus is on empathy and digital media skills [learn more].
+Our aim is to use AI to support learners individually in developing important interdisciplinary skills in parallel to deepening subject-specific content - the focus is on empathy and digital media skills [learn more].

 Initial situation

-Students in the Master's program of the Faculty of Business and Economics learn to solve business-relevant problems conceptually through problem-oriented modeling.
+Students studying for a Master's degree in the Department of Economics learn to solve business-related problems conceptually through problem-oriented modeling.
 However, there is often a lack of implementation skills to test these as software.
-For this purpose, low code development platforms are offered, which are also established in practice in companies, in order to enable laymen to develop software independently. [more]
+Low-code development platforms, which are also establishing themselves in practice in companies, offer themselves for this purpose in order to enable non-experts to develop software independently. [more]

 Small and medium-sized enterprises (SMEs) are increasingly making use of crowdsourcing.
-In this process, SMEs outsource certain tasks to a set of potential Internet users (crowd) by means of an open call via the Internet.
-The crowd takes over the processing of the tasks and submits contributions to solve them....[more
+SMEs outsource certain tasks to a crowd of potential Internet users (crowd) by means of an open call via the Internet.
+The crowd takes over the processing of the tasks and submits contributions to their solution...[more]

 Initial situation